 By Fu Dan, China

 A few years back, Sister Xiaojie was transferred to our church to help me with leadership duties.
 Over time I found that despite being young, she was of good caliber and really capable.
 She practiced the truth when problems arose and focused on seeking the principles of the truth.
 I didn’t match up to her in caliber or work ability.
 I really admired her and felt she was talented.
 At a co-workers’ meeting once, a leader asked me if there were people in the church who pursued the truth and had high caliber.
 I told her about Sister Xiaojie’s strengths without hesitation.
 Before long, the leader invited her to the co-workers’ meeting and asked her to go to the next several meetings, too.
 I gradually started to feel a little uncomfortable, thinking, “I was always the one to attend the meetings and the leader discussed church work with me.
 Now she’s asking Xiaojie to go.
 It looks like she wants to focus her efforts on training her.
 If I’d known, I wouldn’t have mentioned her strong points.”
 I felt like I’d been forgotten and left behind all because of her.
 I was feeling more and more upset, and a thought was quietly forming that it would be great if the leader transferred her out.
 As long as we weren’t together, I wouldn’t look worse than her and then maybe the leader would discuss things with me.
 But I knew that Xiaojie wouldn’t be transferred again so quickly.
 I felt like there was a heavy weight pressing down on my heart.
 Not only that, but I was unwilling to concede.
 I secretly threw myself in, reading, memorizing, and pondering them more so I could surpass her in fellowship on the truth to prove myself.
 But my motives were wrong.
-I was just vying with her for status so I didn’t have ’s work in my duty.
+I was just vying with her for status so I didn’t have the Holy Spirit’s work in my duty.
 I couldn’t understand or resolve any problems.

 Once, a couple of sisters were chosen as church deacons.
 They were worried they didn’t understand enough truth to resolve others’ practical problems with entry into life.
 They didn’t want to take on the position.
 Hearing this, I thought, “What words of God can I fellowship on to resolve their state so that everyone can see Sister Xiaojie is no better than me?”
 As soon as those sisters finished, I rushed to read a couple of passages of God’s words and then share fellowship.
 But I just wanted to show off and be looked up to, not to quiet myself before God and seek the truth to find the root of the problem.
 My fellowship fell flat.
 Seeing them sitting there without responding was really awkward.
 I didn’t know what to say.
 Then Sister Xiaojie started to fellowship on the meaning of doing our duty and talked about her own experience and understanding, and about God’s will.
 The sisters were moved to tears and resolved to accept that duty.
 Seeing them giving Xiaojie admiring looks left a bad taste in my mouth.
 Everyone really approved of me before she came, but she’d gained the upper hand in everything so soon after joining the church.
 The leader valued her and brothers and sisters looked up to her, and I didn’t match up even though I’d been a leader for longer.
 I worried what the others thought of me.
 Would they say I lacked the reality of the truth, that I just made her look good by comparison?
 My thoughts were consumed with this over that period of time.
 I felt like Sister Xiaojie was stealing my thunder and I became jealous of her.
 Sometimes I’d wish that I could get her out of our church in some way.
 I racked my brains about it, but couldn’t come up with anything.
 I also felt that I was growing more distant from God and my spirit was falling into darkness.
 My fellowships on God’s words had no light to them and I couldn’t help others with their problems.
 I still did my duty every day, but I was tormented and in pain.
 I brought my state before God in prayer, asking Him to guide me to understand His will and know my own corruption.